Skip to main content

 For over a century we have studied, displayed and cared for the nation’s scientific heritage.
 This incredible collection is astonishing, beautiful and world-renowned.

-However, only a small proportion of the Science Museum Group Collection is visible online or in our five museums.
-We have embarked on an ambitious project to transform public access to these historic items, enabling you to explore more of the collection than ever before.
+In 2016, only a small proportion of the Science Museum Group Collection was visible online or in ourfive museums.
+To address this, we embarked on an ambitious multi-year programme (known as One Collection) to transform public access to these historic items.

-Around 300,000 historic objects have now been carefully recorded, digitised, packed and moved to our sector-leading facility at the Science and Innovation Park, bringing together these historic objects under one roof for the first time for conservation, study and public access.
+More than 300,000 historic objects have been carefully recorded, digitised, packed and moved into our sector leading facility, the Hawking Building, at the Science and Innovation Park, bringing together these historic objects under one roof for the first time for conservation, study and public access.
+These films show construction of the Hawking Building and how the collection was prepared and moved into its new home.

-This new building is the size of 600 double decker buses (90m wide and almost 300m long) and features a spacious storage hall, conservation laboratories, research spaces
+The Hawking Building now houses much of the Science Museum Group Collection and provides stable conditions for its long-term preservation and care.
+It is the size of 600 double decker buses (90m wide and almost 300m long) and features a spacious storage hall, conservation laboratories, research spaces.

-The new collection facility at the Science and Innovation will open regularly for school visits and behind-the-scenes guided public tours later this year—sign up to be the first to hear when these go on sale.
+The Hawking Building is now open regularly for school visits and behind-the-scenes guided public tours.
+These tours are incredibly popular so sign up to be the first to hear when these go on sale.

-Researchers can now also apply to visit and see a particular object from the collection.
+Researchers can now also apply to visit and see a particular object from the collection, in-person or virtually.
 If you’re keen to find out how the Science Museum Group Collection can support your research, find out more on the Science and Innovation Park website.